teiid/teiid-wildfly-quickstarts/infinispan-local-cache/README.md

 5) security:

--  to add the administrative user and password run: bin/adduser.sh
+-  to add the administrative user and password run: bin/add-user.sh
--  setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password
+-  [optional] setup Teiid user:  edit standalone/configuration/teiid-security-users.properties and add your user and password

+	the default is username=user   password=user

 6) setup the Infinispan Cache